serai-dex/serai/README.md

 ### Layout

-- `docs` - Documentation on the Serai protocol.
+- `docs`: Documentation on the Serai protocol.

+- `crypto`: A series of composable cryptographic libraries built around the `ff`/`group` APIs achieving a variety of tasks.
+These range from generic infrastructure, to our IETF-compliant FROST implementation, to a DLEq proof as needed for Bitcoin-Monero atomic swaps.

-- `coins` - Various coin libraries intended for usage in Serai yet also by the wider community.
+- `coins`: Various coin libraries intended for usage in Serai yet also by the wider community.
 This means they will always support the functionality Serai needs, yet won't disadvantage other use cases when possible.

-- `crypto` - A series of composable cryptographic libraries built around the `ff`/`group` APIs achieving a variety of tasks.
-These range from generic infrastructure, to our IETF-compliant FROST implementation, to a DLEq proof as needed for Bitcoin-Monero atomic swaps.

-- `processor` - A generic chain processor to process data for Serai and process events from Serai, executing transactions as expected and needed.
+- `processor`: A generic chain processor to process data for Serai and process events from Serai, executing transactions as expected and needed.

+- `contracts`: Smart Contracts implementing Serai's functionality.

+- `substrate`: Substrate crates used to instantiate the Serai network.

 ### Links